I spend a lot of time reading about writing and marketing. My objective? To identify techniques that can be applied to internal communication.

 Their advice: “Next time you write a first draft, go back over it and pick out one of every four sentences and see if it can be removed.”

 This is a great concept, one that can be applied to all your channels.
 Consider getting out your scissors to cut 25% by:

 - Instead of producing a two-minute video, edit it down to 90 seconds.

 - Shorten your town halls from one hour to 45 minutes.
 (Reduce presentation time, but don’t cut the Q&A!)

 - Eliminate one quarter of all emails.
 (And when it comes to organizational announcements, 70% could be slashed.)

 - Cut the content in each email.
 If you usually write 400 words, hack out 100.
 If your standard is 250, get rid of 62 words.

 - Next time you’re creating a PowerPoint, trim 25% (or more) of the content on each slide.
 If you do so, you might end up creating more slides—fine if you keep them moving.

 - Take a close look at posters and electronic screens.
-As our infographic explains, fewer is better: 10 words is the best practice for headlines, for example.
+Fewer is better: 10 words is the best practice for headlines, for example.
 But see how low you can go.